serqlane/serqlane/docs/writing-serqlane.md

-# Language Reference
+# Writing Serqlane
-This page contains the language reference for serqlane.
-By the end of this page you should have a good understanding of the language and be able to write your own programs.
+This page contains information on how to write code in serqlane.
+By the end of this page, you should have a basic understanding of how to write code in serqlane.

 !!! note
     Expect this page to be updated frequently as the language is still in development.